anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 the replacement must not conflict with the predecessor.
-Typically, this is not an issue when the rules of RDAP namespaced identifiers are followed (see (#bare_extensions)), but similar to compatibility of revisions there are some non-obvious compatibility issues with replacements.
-Care should be taken if the extensions specify other behaviors not protected by namespaces, particularly referrals (see (#referrals)).
+Typically, this is not an issue when the rules of RDAP namespaced identifiers are followed (see (#bare_extensions)), but similar to compatibility of revisions there are some non-obvious compatibility issues with replacements regarding behaviors not protected by namespaces, such as with referrals (see (#referrals)).

 Strategies for using a replacement in a transition are described below.